daviddlugosz/dotnetroadmap/README.md

 Add an endpoint to simulate fetching weather data files.
 It should take a file path and return the name of the file.

 Route: `/WeatherForecast/data/{*filePath}`

-### Conclusion & Insights

-This exercise highlighted the framework's adaptability in URL structuring, demonstrating the interplay between convention-based and attribute routing, and the value of route constraints for data validation.
-This experience underscores the significance of clear and efficient routing designs, emphasizing the necessity for continuous refinement in software development.

-## Review & Questions
-Explain the understanding of Routing during code review session on your practical example.

-To ensure your understanding, you should be able to answer the following:

-- What is the primary purpose of routing in ASP.NET Core?
-- How do route templates work, and why are they useful?
-- What's the difference between convention-based and attribute routing?
-- How can you apply constraints to a route template?
-- In what scenarios might route order be significant?